shizenglin/Deep-NCL/README.md

 to your network prototxt.

 5. Please carefully tune learning rate, we found it had a great influence to the training results in our tasks.

+6. If you use this codes, please kindly cite our paper:
+@InProceedings{Shi_2018_CVPR,

+author = {Shi, Zenglin and Zhang, Le and Liu, Yun and Cao, Xiaofeng and Ye, Yangdong and Cheng, Ming-Ming and Zheng, Guoyan},

+title = {Crowd Counting With Deep Negative Correlation Learning},

+booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},

+month = {June},

+year = {2018}

+}

 Please feel free to contact us if you still have any questions.
 Zenglin Shi: iezlshi@gmail.com